NASA confirms Perseverance Mars rover got its first piece of rock

 It is also trying to better characterize the Red Planet's geology and past climate.

+By then, it will have traveled somewhere between 1.6 and 3.1 miles (2.5 and five kilometers) and may have filled up to eight of its 43 sample tubes.

+It will then travel to Jezero Crater's delta region, which might be rich in clay minerals.
+On Earth, such minerals can preserve fossilized signs of ancient microscopic life.

-Eventually NASA wants to collect samples taken by the rover in a joint mission with the European Space Agency, sometime in the 2030s.
+Eventually NASA wants to send back the samples taken by the rover in a joint mission with the European Space Agency, sometime in the 2030s.

 Its first attempt at taking a sample in August failed after the rock was too crumbly to withstand the robot's drill.